 Stops in smaller towns and villages are frequent, but we suggest you get off in Régua (Douro’s most dynamic and largest town), Pinhão (quaint and walkable) or venture all the way to Pocinho (near the border of Spain, from where you can access Foz Côa).

 For the ultimate chill experience, you could take the 7-hour boat ride upriver from Porto to Régua, or the 2.5-hour boat ride from Régua to Pinhão.

 A view from the boat ride to Pinhão

 While Uber hasn’t quite yet hit Portugal’s most famed wine country, affordable taxis can be called from any hotel and the drivers usually speak English, are absolute peaches and save you from needing to sacrifice yourself as a designated driver on vacation in wine country!

 Finally, while we suggest you spend at least one night in Douro Valley to fully embrace its magic, if you are tight on time, you can embark on a full-day tour with pick up and drop off in Porto.

-Luxury Douro Tours, EV Tours and Cool Tours have some of our favourite guides and pit stops amongst the many great tour companies offering pre-selected itineraries or with whom you can develop your own (to include ideally 2 or no more than 3 winery visits to avoid fatigue!)
+Luxury Douro Tours, EV Tours and Cool Tours have some of our favorite guides and pit stops amongst the many great tour companies offering pre-selected itineraries or with whom you can develop your own (to include ideally 2 or no more than 3 winery visits to avoid fatigue!)

 One of EV Tours favorite spots is the beautiful Quinta do Tedo